jnemec91/chandra-bot/README.md

 ## Quick deploy guide on AWS EC2

+Since AWS has free tier plan where you can get 12 months for free, it's great platform to deploy and run the bot.

 1. **Create an AWS EC2 Instance:**
    - Log in to your AWS Management Console.
    - Navigate to the EC2 dashboard.